RedstoneFiend/VotifierAndListener/README.markdown

 ## Compiling Vote Listeners

-Vote listeners can be compiled by including Votifier in the class path.
+Vote listeners can be compiled by including Val in the class path.
 For example:

 	javac -cp Votifier.jar FlatfileVoteListener.java

 ## Encryption

-GraniteVotifierListener uses one-way RSA encryption to ensure that only a trusted toplist can tell GraniteVotifierListener when a vote has been made.
-When it is first run, GraniteVotifierListener will generate a 2048 bit RSA key pair and store the keys in the `./plugins/votifier/rsa` directory.
-When you link GraniteVotifierListener with a toplist, the toplist will ask you for your GraniteVotifierListener public key - this is located at `./plugins/votifier/rsa/public.key` and the toplist will use this key to encrypt vote data.
-It is essential that you do not share these keys with your players, as a smart player can use the key to create a spoof packet and tell GraniteVotifierListener that they voted when they really didn't.
+Val uses one-way RSA encryption to ensure that only a trusted toplist can tell Val when a vote has been made.
+When it is first run, Val will generate a 2048 bit RSA key pair and store the keys in the `./plugins/votifier/rsa` directory.
+When you link Val with a toplist, the toplist will ask you for your Val public key - this is located at `./plugins/votifier/rsa/public.key` and the toplist will use this key to encrypt vote data.
+It is essential that you do not share these keys with your players, as a smart player can use the key to create a spoof packet and tell Val that they voted when they really didn't.

 ## Protocol Documentation

-This documentation is for server lists that wish to add GraniteVotifierListener support.
+This documentation is for server lists that wish to add Val support.

-A connection is made to the GraniteVotifierListener server by the server list, and immediately GraniteVotifierListener will send its version in the following packet:
+A connection is made to the Val server by the server list, and immediately Val will send its version in the following packet:

 	"VOTIFIER <version>"

-GraniteVotifierListener then expects a 256 byte RSA encrypted block (the public key should be obtained by the GraniteVotifierListener user), with the following format:
+Val then expects a 256 byte RSA encrypted block (the public key should be obtained by the Val user), with the following format:

 <table>
   <tr>